LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-agent-workspace.md

 ### Cause:

-1. In the agent work space in LiveEngage audio notification is muted.
+1. The Agent Workspace in the Conversational Cloud audio notification is muted.
 2. The agent’s browser is not set to “Play Sounds in Webpages”.

 ### Solution: